 8. Value Your Company

 You need to make sure that the valuation is fair to new investors coming on board through the crowdfunding offer, as well as existing investors.
 The existing operations of your company must be valued to determine the size of the slice new investors get in exchange for the cash they contribute.
-The calculation of percentage ownership gained trips many entrepreneurs up, but I explain it here.
+The calculation of percentage ownership gained trips many entrepreneurs up.

 Striking an ideal valuation figure is more of an art than a science, but don’t disregard the science completely.
-New investors will tend to gravitate to certain valuation “anchors”, which I have written much more about here.
+New investors will tend to gravitate to certain valuation “anchors”.
 As a company owner, it is critical to understand them, as these anchors determine, in large part, how investors will view your offer.

 For early stage / growth companies, the most important valuation anchors are: